Wealthronic · Independent personal-finance journalism

 Where to keep it

-What I do not do: invest the emergency fund in stocks or bond funds.
+One thing to avoid: investing the emergency fund in stocks or bond funds.
 The single time you need it is the most likely time the market is also down.
 Treat the fund like fire extinguishers — boring, undisturbed, fully functional.

 How to build it fast if you are starting from zero